jm0rt1/cis-663-final-project/docs/brainstorming/obsidian-vault/CIS 663/templates/Source X.md

 ## Citation

-- Full citation of the source in your chosen citation style (APA, MLA, Chicago, etc.)
+- Full citation of the source in your chosen citation style (IEEE)

 ## Key Points